Billions of people around the globe celebrate Christmas. But do the Chinese?

 The most popular shopping day is Christmas Eve, but sales generally continue for at least a few days.

-Cities are adorned with lots of decorations, flashing lights, Christmas trees and images of Santa Claus.
+Large cities are adorned with lots of decorations, flashing Christmas lights, Christmas trees and images of Santa Claus.

 What do Chinese people do at Christmas?